gmarimon98/dd-srd/content/character-stats/tags.md

 # Tags

-Tags are narrative details about your character that are leveled (from 1 to 5) and can provide a bonus to your rolls when exhausted.
+Tags are narrative details about your character, each with a level from 1✦ to 5✦, that can provide a bonus to your rolls.
 You can only add one tag to a roll.

 The following are the three types of tags.
 The different types of tags are functionally identical except for your starting amount in each type during character creation.